MLB to investigate incident at Orioles-Giants game Sunday

 The team’s front office said it’s continuing to investigate.

 “The Giants have a zero tolerance policy against this type of behavior, which results in immediate ejection from the ballpark,” a statement from the team said.
 “While we have been investigating the matter since we learned of the situation, unfortunately we have been unable to identify the person responsible.

 “We would like to extend our sincerest apologies to Adam and the entire Orioles organization for this unfortunate incident.

 “The inappropriate actions of this individual in no way reflect the values of our organization and our fans.”

-“I want to thank whatever (expletive) threw that banana towards my direction in CF in the last inning,” he posted.
-“Way to show ur class u jackass.”
+“I want to thank whatever slap—- threw that banana towards my direction in the last inning,” he posted.
+“Way to show (your) class (you) jack—”

-MLB senior vice president of public relations Patrick Courtney told CNN Sports on Monday: “We are looking into this situation.”
+MLB Senior Vice President of Public Relations Patrick Courtney told CNN Sports Monday: “We are looking into this situation.”

 Jones hit a three-run homer at the top of the ninth inning to help clinch the victory.

 CNN Sports contributed to this report